Funding the Education of the Next Generation of African American Leaders in Dallas

 Eligibility: To be eligible for JLTLA Minority Law Student Scholarships, you must: A) be a United States Citizen or Permanent Legal Resident; B) be currently enrolled in an ABA accredited law school in the United States; C) be in good academic standing at the law school (proof of academic standing is required); and D) be either: 1) a second or third year minority law student that is from the DFW Metroplex; OR 2) a second or third year minority law student that attends law school in the DFW Metroplex.

 The 2018 scholarships will be presented at the J.L.
-Turner Legal Association Foundation's 62nd Anniversary Scholarship and Awards Gala that will be held on a date To Be Determined in Dallas, Texas.
+Turner Legal Association Foundation's 66th Anniversary Scholarship and Awards Gala that will be held on October 20, 2018 in Dallas, Texas.